GE Vernova Inc. $GEV Shares Sold by Johnson & White Wealth Management LLC

-Johnson & White Wealth Management LLC lowered its position in GE Vernova Inc. (NYSE:GEV – Free Report) by 7.0% in the second quarter, Holdings Channel reports.
-The fund owned 864 shares of the company’s stock after selling 65 shares during the period.
-Johnson & White Wealth Management LLC’s holdings in GE Vernova were worth $457,000 as of its most recent SEC filing.
+Johnson & White Wealth Management LLC lessened its stake in GE Vernova Inc. (NYSE:GEV – Free Report) by 7.0% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 864 shares of the company’s stock after selling 65 shares during the quarter.
+Johnson & White Wealth Management LLC’s holdings in GE Vernova were worth $457,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Brighton Jones LLC increased its holdings in GE Vernova by 29.4% in the fourth quarter.
-Brighton Jones LLC now owns 3,315 shares of the company’s stock valued at $1,091,000 after buying an additional 753 shares during the last quarter.
-Centaurus Financial Inc. boosted its holdings in shares of GE Vernova by 94.4% in the 4th quarter.
-Centaurus Financial Inc. now owns 1,600 shares of the company’s stock valued at $526,000 after buying an additional 777 shares in the last quarter.
-NorthCrest Asset Manangement LLC purchased a new position in shares of GE Vernova in the 4th quarter valued at $237,000.
-MassMutual Private Wealth & Trust FSB grew its position in shares of GE Vernova by 24.4% in the 1st quarter.
-MassMutual Private Wealth & Trust FSB now owns 1,409 shares of the company’s stock valued at $430,000 after buying an additional 276 shares during the last quarter.
-Finally, First Hawaiian Bank acquired a new stake in GE Vernova during the 1st quarter worth $341,000.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in GEV.
+Caitong International Asset Management Co.
+Ltd acquired a new stake in GE Vernova during the first quarter worth $912,000.
+Pines Wealth Management LLC acquired a new stake in GE Vernova during the second quarter worth $408,000.
+Resona Asset Management Co.
+Ltd. increased its stake in GE Vernova by 8.2% during the first quarter.
+Resona Asset Management Co.
+Ltd. now owns 86,021 shares of the company’s stock worth $26,229,000 after acquiring an additional 6,551 shares during the last quarter.
+Lockheed Martin Investment Management Co. purchased a new position in shares of GE Vernova during the first quarter worth $458,000.
+Finally, Golden State Wealth Management LLC boosted its position in shares of GE Vernova by 201.7% during the first quarter.
+Golden State Wealth Management LLC now owns 1,222 shares of the company’s stock worth $373,000 after buying an additional 817 shares during the period.

 GE Vernova Stock Down 0.4%

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, November 17th.
-Investors of record on Monday, October 20th will be given a $0.25 dividend.
-The ex-dividend date is Monday, October 20th.
-This represents a $1.00 annualized dividend and a dividend yield of 0.2%.
+Shareholders of record on Monday, October 20th will be issued a $0.25 dividend.
+This represents a $1.00 dividend on an annualized basis and a yield of 0.2%.
+The ex-dividend date of this dividend is Monday, October 20th.
 GE Vernova’s payout ratio is currently 24.10%.

-GEV has been the subject of several research analyst reports.
-Royal Bank Of Canada restated an “outperform” rating on shares of GE Vernova in a research note on Thursday, July 24th.
-The Goldman Sachs Group lifted their price target on GE Vernova from $500.00 to $570.00 and gave the stock a “buy” rating in a research report on Tuesday, June 10th.
-Robert W. Baird increased their price objective on GE Vernova from $568.00 to $706.00 and gave the company an “outperform” rating in a report on Thursday, July 24th.
-BMO Capital Markets lifted their target price on shares of GE Vernova from $590.00 to $690.00 and gave the company an “outperform” rating in a report on Thursday, July 24th.
-Finally, Wolfe Research cut shares of GE Vernova from an “outperform” rating to a “peer perform” rating in a research note on Friday, June 13th.
-Four analysts have rated the stock with a Strong Buy rating, twenty have assigned a Buy rating and eight have issued a Hold rating to the stock.
-Based on data from MarketBeat.com, GE Vernova has a consensus rating of “Moderate Buy” and an average target price of $592.35.

 GE Vernova LLC, an energy business company, generates electricity.
 It operates under three segments: Power, Wind, and Electrification.
 The Power segments generates and sells electricity through hydro, gas, nuclear, and steam power.
 Wind segment engages in the manufacturing and sale of wind turbine blades; and Electrification segment provides grid solutions, power conversion, solar, and storage solutions.